tenstorrent/ttnn-visualizer/README.md

 The docker-compose file should expand the parameter for your agent socket - you can confirm/see this value by entering `echo $SSH_AUTH_SOCK`.
 The printed value should be the location of your SSH agent socket.

+For MacOS you need to use the 'magic' socket file.
+The docker-compose.yml file has a volume mapping that points to this magic file, ensure that it is being used rather than `SSH_AUTH_SOCK`.

+Before running the application ensure that your keys are added to the agent (`ssh-add -L`).
+If your keys are not present, run `ssh-add` to add them.

 ### Running project

 To run the application you can simply run `docker-compose up web`.
 To rebuild add the build flag, `docker-compose up web --build`.